UnionInternationalCheminsdeFer/OSDM/organization.md

 - **Business Value**: The business value which is generated after the improvement has been implemented (low/middle/high).

+- **Business Outcomes**: The measurable benefits that the business can anticipate if the epic hypothesis is proven to be correct.

+- **Leading Indicators**: The early measures that will help predict the business outcome hypothesis.

+- **Non-functional Requirements**: If a business requirement has critical non-functional constraints they should be noted here.

+- **Specification Effort**: An assessment of the effort to specify the improvement (*EXTRA_SMALL*, *SMALL*, *MEDIUM*, *LARGE*).

 ### State of an Improvement